 In some variations, the support comprises at least two adjacent beads.
-Adjacent beads can have the same or different sizes and shapes, and can be made from the same or different materials.
-The bead shapes can be spherical, spheroid, ovoid, cylindrical, cuboid, cubical, conical, discoid, helical, or segments thereof.
+Adjacent beads can have the same or different sizes and shapes, and can be made from the same or different sizes and shapes, and can be made from the same or different sizes and shapes, and can be made from the same or different sizes and shapes, and can be made from the same or different sizes and shapes, and can be made from the same or different sizes and shapes, and can be made from the same or different cylindrical, cuboid, cubical, conical, discoid, helical, or segments thereof.
 In some variations, there is a connector linking at least two adjacent beads together.
 If there is a connector, it can be rigid or flexible.
-If there is more than one connector, e.g., two connectors inserted 65 between three beads, the connectors may be of the same or different lengths.
+If there is more than one connector, 60 e.g., two connectors inserted between three beads, the connectors may be of the same or different lengths.
 The connectors can include the same or different material as the beads they connect.
 A connector can also function as a spacer configured to provide space between adjacent beads.
-In some variations, the support comprises at least two discs separated by, and connected with, a connector.
+In some 65 variations, the support comprises at least two discs separated by, and connected with, a connector.
 The discs may include fenestrations.
 The connector may also comprise a guide wire over which a fenestrated bead can be threaded into the canal of Schlemm.